 sql_trigger_valueor a datagroup trigger.

 - Has the trigger value actually changed?
 The most recent trigger value change is shown on the PDT panel.
 Getting the

 sql_trigger_valueSQL from the view and running that in SQL Runner can help confirm whether there is a new trigger value that should have prompted a change.

 Checking the State of the Regenerator

 The regenerator is a process that both checks PDT trigger values and builds PDTs.
-The important thing to remember about the regenerator is that it only does one thing at a time.
-This means that if a trigger value or PDT build takes a long time, other processes will have to wait.
+The important thing to remember about the regenerator is that it only does one task at a time, per connection.
+This means that if a trigger value or PDT build takes a long time, other processes for that connection will have to wait.
 Some things to check are:

 - How frequently is the regenerator actually running against the database?
 The default is every 5 minutes, but this can be changed in the “Connections” section of the Admin panel, under “PDT Maintenance Schedule”.